mtkhan3/policy-lab-playbook/README.md

 "This class lays a solid grounding for first-year students who have not yet had a project-based course.
 The skills developed in this class are applicable to other team-based projects in Heinz courses and for the Systems requirement later on." - Diana R.

 “This course offered real world experience in consulting and dealing with clients unlike most other courses.
 Even the frustrating moments were teaching moments.” - Peter H.

+# Quotes from students (Fall '19)
+"Policy Innovation Lab envisions and provides the tools for a world where the government harmoniously designs technology with the community they serve.
+Chris and Karen made me believe that a career at the intersection of policy and technology is not just possible, but in need of creative public interest technologists." -Maria K.

 # Contributors (SP 19)
 - Mutiat Alagbala